 In this module you will develop an understanding of macroeconomics and macroeconomic policy-making.
 You will look at a variety of contemporary and historical macroeconomic events, and the differences between the short, medium and long run.
 You will consider why some countries are rich and some are poor, why different economies grow at different rates, and what determines economic growth and prosperity.
 You will examine the role of monetary and fiscal policy, its impact on the economy and its limitations.
 You will also analyse how taxation, budget deficits, and public debt affect the economy.

-- The Varieties of Scepticism
+- Philosophy: The Dialogues of Plato

-- Philosophy of Religon
+- The Philosophy of Aristotle